DanushkaMadush/React---airbnb/readme1.md

 # **Monitoring Dashboard**

 ## **Description**
-A Node.js backend project for monitoring dashboard application that allows users to dynamically manage workflows.
+A Node.js backend project for monitoring dashboard application that allow users to dynamically manage workflows.
 The project is designed to efficiently handle backend operations and integrates with MongoDB.

 ---